 The Company sponsors a 401(k) retirement and savings plan for eligible U.S. employees.
-Participants in the savings plan may contribute a portion of their compensation on a beforetax basis.
-The Company matches employee contributions on a dollar-for-dollar basis up to six percent of eligible compensation or a maximum of \$1,200 per participant.
+Participants in the retirement and savings plan may contribute a specified portion of their compensation on a before-tax basis, which vary by location.
+The Company matches employee contributions ranging from 20% to 100%, up to a maximum percentage ranging from 1% to 8% of eligible compensation or up to a maximum of \$1,200 per participant in some locations.